websanco/liferay-learn/docs/commerce/2.x/en/add-ons-and-connectors/liferay-commerce-connector-to-punchout2go-reference-guide.md

 > Subscribers

-This article provides an overview to the Liferay Commerce Connector to PunchOut2Go and describes the various features.
+This article describes configuration terms for Liferay Commerce Connector to PunchOut2Go.

 | Term | Description |
 | --- | --- |